 Women in the EU are less present in the labour market than men.
-The gender employment gap stood at 11%, with 68.2 % of women across the EU being employed compared to 79.2 % of men.
+The gender employment gap stood at 11.7% in 2019, with 67.3 % of women across the EU being employed compared to 79% of men (EU27 data).

 Women in the EU even earned 39.6% less than men overall in 2014.
-One of the reasons is the fact that on average women spend fewer hours in paid work than men: Whereas only 8.7% of men in the EU work in part-time, almost a third of women across the EU (31.3 %) does so.
+One of the reasons is the fact that on average women spend fewer hours in paid work than men: Whereas only 8% of men in the EU in 2019 worked in part-time, almost a third of women across the EU (30.7 %) did so.

 Why do women earn less?

 The reasons for the gender pay gap go beyond the simple issue of discrimination.
 They are a consequence of various inequalities women face in access to work, progression and rewards.

 - Sectoral segregation: Around 30% of the total gender pay gap is explained by the overrepresentation of women in relatively low-paying sectors, such as care and education.
 On the other hand, the proportion of male employees is very high (over 80%) in better-paid sectors, such as science, technology, engineering and mathematics (STEM).